Executive summary

 JWT verification supporting HS256, RS256, ES256, and PS256.
 JWKS rotation cached process-wide via PyJWKClient. iss, aud, exp, nbf, signature, and configurable clock-skew leeway all enforced.
 Admin-claim resolution accepts list, comma-separated, and space-separated encodings (Okta, Azure AD, PingFederate flows).

-3.4 Stage 4 — Authorise
+3.4 Stage 4 — Identity Propagation (SAP is sole arbiter)

-For cross-cloud requests, Stage 4 also runs:
+For cross-cloud requests, Stage 4 also runs identity-binding rather than authority decisions:

 3.5 Stage 5 — Adaptive trust